25 Martiou metro station

 This station also appears in the 1988 Thessaloniki Metro proposal.
 In older iterations of the Thessaloniki Metro Lines Development Plan, the station is listed as Patrikiou, named after Minas Patrikios, a lawyer who in 1925 became the first elected Mayor of Thessaloniki.
+Minas Patrikios Square is located 200 m south of the station.
 In the 1988 proposal, Patrikiou and 25 Martiou are separate stations.

 Name

 When announcements are made in English on the onboard public address system, the station's name is given as just Martiou.